 Use Restrictions

 Use restrictions are another crucial element to consider.
 These restrictions dictate what activities can take place in the hangar.
 For instance, some leases might restrict commercial activities or prohibit the storage of certain materials.
+There is often an issue regarding what maintenance an aircraft owner can perform on his/her own aircraft in a leased hangar.

-Bill recommends thoroughly understanding these restrictions to avoid unintentional violations.
+Bill recommends thoroughly understanding these restrictions to avoid unintentional conflicts.
 For example, if you plan to conduct aircraft maintenance within the hangar, the lease must permit such activities.
 An aviation attorney can help clarify any ambiguous terms and negotiate necessary adjustments.

 Subleasing and Assignment